I Am a Brisk and Sprightly Lad

 REFERENCES (1 citation):

-NOTES: This is another of those sea-poems Shay seems to have dug up somewhere; I have not found it elsewhere.
+NOTES [105 words]: This is another of those sea-poems Shay seems to have dug up somewhere; I have not found it in tradition.

-The boast about each man "hasten[ing] to his guns" would surely have sounded very strange to the sailors who fought in the Napoleonic wars -- it is estimated that half of the men in Nelson's fleet were impressed, and more were quota men.
+The boast about each man "hasten[ing] to his guns" would surely have sounded very strange to the sailors who fought in the Napoleonic era -- it is estimated that half of the men in Nelson's fleet were impressed, and more were quota men.
 And the pay in the Royal Navy was terrible, which was why they needed the press gang even in peacetime. - RBW.

 Go to the Ballad Search form